A love-triangle and a brand

 A crush and a brand have a lot in common.

-Me + Cory = Your brand + your customer.
+Me + Cody = Your brand + your customer.

-Cory + Toni = Your customer + your competitor.
+Cody + Teri = Your customer + your competitor.

 A proper love triangle.

-Your brand needs to intentionally show Cory (your audience) why he'll choose you.
+Your brand needs to intentionally show Cody (your audience) why he'll choose you.
 It needs to stand out without giving anyone a black eye.
 And it needs to make the choice obvious.
-Not Toni.
+Not Teri.
 You.

 Luckily, I’m better at brands than winning over my childhood crush.